Unveiling causal activity of complex networks

+In this paper, we introduce a new method to disentangle spontaneous activity---which we define as activations occurring without an established causal link to a prior activation---from that which is causally-related and primarily governed by the network structure and dynamics.
 To this end, we next introduce the notion of {\bf causal webs} (or c-webs for short), as a new emergent cascade of correlated events, whose properties contrast and complement those of standard avalanches.
-Whereas the latter are defined as spatiotemporal patterns of activation spanning a number of adjacent time steps framed by time steps lacking activity, c-webs explicitly depend on the network structure and temporal delays, thus accommodating the potential non-Markovian dynamics of complex networks.
+Whereas the latter are defined as spatiotemporal patterns of activation spanning a number of adjacent time steps framed by time steps lacking activity, c-webs explicitly depend on the effective network and the temporal delays associated with the connections therein, thus accommodating the potential non-Markovian dynamics of complex networks.
+In the effective network, connections from source elements to target elements (which are analogous to presynaptic and postsynaptic neurons in physical neural networks) are established based on the predictive information that the activation of the source element provides of the activation of the target element; spontaneous events are those activations of element which occur in the absence of an established causal link to a prior activation of a source element.
 Knowledge of the network structure and delay information is key, as it allows to distinguish between different spatiotemporal patterns of activation in a way which is not possible with avalanches (see fig. \ref{Fig1}).